 He joined the family business in 1996 as Regional Manager and rose through the ranks to become Manager of Human Resources and then Executive Vice President in charge of development.
 In January 2006, Frédéric succeeded his father Jean-Claude Rouzaud as President & CEO of the Champagne Louis Roederer Group.
 Today, Frédéric is the driving force of Maison Louis Roederer’s wineries in France, Portugal, and California.

 Jean-Baptiste Lecaillon grew up in Reims surrounded by the world of Champagne.
 At a very young age, he developed a passion for Champagne and its development.
-He was naturally drawn to viticulture and oenology to study vine growing and oenology at the École Nationale Supérieure d'Agronomie of Montpellier.
+He was naturally drawn to viticulture and studied vine growing and oenology at the École Nationale Supérieure d'Agronomie of Montpellier.

-Jean-Baptiste Lecaillon joined Champagne Louis Roederer in August 1989 and spent some time at Roederer Estate, in California's Anderson Valley.
+Jean-Baptiste joined Champagne Louis Roederer in August 1989 and spent some time at Roederer Estate, in northern California's Anderson Valley.

-After a year in California, he returned to Champagne to survey Roederer's 1990 harvest.
-After this harvest, he left for Australia where he managed a subsidiary company of Champagne Louis Roederer until December 1993.
+After a year in California, he returned to Champagne to survey Louis Roederer's 1990 harvest.
+After this harvest, he left for Australia where he managed a subsidiary of Maison Louis Roederer until December 1993.

-Jean-Baptiste returned to Reims in 1994 and was appointed Chef de Cave at Champagne Louis Roederer.
+Jean-Baptiste returned to Reims in 1994 and was appointed Chef de Cave at Louis Roederer in 1999.
 Since 2006, he is the Executive Vice-President in charge of the production of the Roederer Collection, overseeing properties spanning France, Portugal, and California.